-Recommendation by a physician for Professional Services is not required.
+Recommendation by a physician is required for all Professional Services.

 Medical Services and Supplies

 For all medical equipment and supplies covered under this provision, Covered Expenses will be limited to the cost of the device or item that adequately meets the patient's fundamental medical needs.